LunaMultiplayer/CachedQuickLz/README.md

 ---

-# Cached compression/decompression library using the [QuickLz](http://www.quicklz.com/) algorithm
+# Cached compression/decompression with [QuickLz](http://www.quicklz.com/) algorithm

 *Allows you to compress and decompress with [QuickLz](http://www.quicklz.com/) while keeping low the GC*